CaioCeretta/andtextil/next/comments.md

 DTO - Defines the shape of the data to be delivered (the output "contract") Service - Unites the data and transform them for the DTO using business rules shared/types.ts - Prisma raw types or utilitaries, without domain logic

+## generateStaticParams (responsible for generating static routes)

+export async function generateStaticParams() {
+const products = await db.product.findMany({
+select: {
+slug: true, // Somente os slugs dos produtos
+},
+})

+return products.map((product) => ({
+slug: product.slug, // Gera as rotas baseadas nos slugs dos produtos }))
+}

+I used this code in my [slug]/page.tsx

+Slug Fetching: What happens here, is basically that the generateStaticParams is executed at the moment of the static generation, Next calls his function to generate the products pages route

+- With prisma we are querying with findMany to obtain all the products slugs
+- `select` ensures that we are looking for only the slugs and not all the product data, which is more efficient.

+Slug Mapping: Next.js uses the slugs to generate the static pages.
+The function returns an array of objects with the slugs, which results in the generation of the static routes for each product based on its slug.

+1. The flow is basically:

+.
+Next.js calls the function generateStaticParams
+.
+From the slugs returned by this function, Next.js creates the static pages, such as /produto/[slug].

+2. When a user accesses a product page:
+   .
+Next.js calls the page function
+   .
+The parameter slug is used to fetch the product data from the database (with findFirst) .
+If a product is found, it is passed to the Produto component to render the data .
+Otherwise, Next.js redirects to the 404 page using notFound()

+Why does this works well with Next.js?

+.
+SSG: The static generation of products page with generateStaticParams ensures that all product pages are going to be rendered at the build moment, oferring high performance and SEO.
+.
+Dynamic Data: Even if it's a static page, Next.js is still able to bring product dynamic data with the fetch made on Page (during the request of acessing the product page).
+This is great for performance, since we have an initial SSG but it can load even more recent data during the rendering